The Veronese square of the dendriform operad: Main Theorem

 As a measure of the total size of this basis, we use the base 10 logarithm of the product of these numbers; we obtain $\approx 19.5257$.

 We want to find defining relations with the fewest possible terms.
 For this we apply the LLL algorithm for lattice basis reduction.
 (This method was introduced into the study of polynomial identities by the author and Peresi \cite{BP}.
 For an introductory monograph, see the author's book \cite{B}.)
-We apply LLL with reduction coefficient $9/10$ (instead of the usual $3/4$) to the 33 row vectors, and obtain a significantly smaller new basis (size $\approx 17.4977$), with the following data:
+We apply LLL with reduction coefficient $9/10$ (instead of the usual $3/4$) to the 33 row vectors, and obtain a smaller new basis (size $\approx 17.4977$), with the following numbers of nonzero entries:

-These are the relations in the statement of the Theorem. \end{proof}
+These rows are the coefficient vectors of the relations stated above. \end{proof}

+\begin{conjecture} Every relation satisfied by the 5 ternary operations $(-,-,-)_1$, \dots, $(-,-,-)_5$ is a consequence of the 33 quadratic relations of Theorem \ref{maintheorem}.
+Hence the Veronese square of the dendriform operad is defined by these 33 relations. \end{conjecture}